 As we pointed out our previous post, there are ways that enterprises can reduce costs during this difficult time instead of parting ways with valuable workers.
 This is something that we will continue to explore over the next several weeks.

 One way this can be accomplished is to leverage managed IT services.

 Using managed services involves outsourcing tasks to third party providers.
 Managed services can provide cost-effective coverage for a range of needs, including daily operational support, computing infrastructure, maintenance, network monitoring, and trouble ticketing.
 Companies commonly leverage managed services to streamline cloud management, cybersecurity, disaster recovery, virtualization, data storage, and so on.

 Using managed services is a great way to increase internal staff production, as it can free IT workers to focus on more impactful projects that can save money or generate revenue instead of spending all of their time — including night and weekends — on low level backend tasks.

-At the same time, companies often bring in expert architects to design complex environments and hand off management once completed to thier internal teams.
+At the same time, companies often bring in expert architects to design complex environments and hand off management once completed to their internal teams.
 This is a great way to reduce project completion time, while eliminating costly learning curves.

 The Benefits of Managed Services